Barefoot in the Snow

 He lifted me onto the towpath when we reached the lock by the weighbridge.
 “Christmas eve tomorrow, young-un,” he looked sideways at the low clouds rolling in above the horizon, “and it looks like snow.”

 I waved Bert goodbye and headed for home.
 Santa.
 I’d often wondered how he’d got into our caravan.
-We didn’t have a chimney and the skylight was too small for me to get through – and Santa was quite fat.
+We didn’t have a chimney and the skylight was too small even for me to get through, let alone Santa – who was quite fat.
 Maybe if I pretended to be asleep I could solve this mystery, but then there was a risk he wouldn’t fill my stocking.

 My mum smiled at the look of shock on my face as she answered the door.
 “What d’you think, chuck?” she asked, caressing her new hairdo.
 “It’s Clairol Nice ’n’ Easy.”